jazzsequence/museum-core/readme.md

 * adds option for full posts or excerpts on archive pages
 * adds option to disable Twitter hovercards
+* adds another font option (Lato, apparently good for Polish language)
+* loads all fonts from Google Webfonts instead of embedding them (and supporting international character sets, when available)

 ### Version 1.0.8